Xitog/weyland/README.md

 # Weyland

-Weyland provides an alternative way to write regular expression (regex) and a lexer using them.
+Weyland provides an alternative way to write regular expression handling incomplete matching and  lexers using them.

 ## Syntax of regular expression

-In Weyland, we call regular expression **rex** instead of regex to differenciate them.
+In Weyland, we call regular expression **rex** instead of *regex* to differenciate them.

 ### Sequence